Skip to main content

 Are there any dosage adjustments for medical conditions?

-Dosage for people with kidney problems
+Eliquis dosage for people with kidney problems

 Eliquis leaves your body when you pee.
-If you have kidney problems, your healthcare provider might start you at a lower dose so the kidneys don’t have to work as hard to process Eliquis.
+If you have kidney problems, your healthcare professional might start you at a lower dose so the kidneys don’t have to work as hard to process Eliquis.
 If they don’t lower your dose, Eliquis could build up in your body and lead to extra side effects.

-Dosage for people with liver problems
+Eliquis dosage for people with liver problems

 There are no dose adjustments for people with mild liver problems.
 However, there’s limited data about Eliquis dosages for people living with moderate liver problems.
-If you have moderate liver problems, your healthcare provider can help determine what dose is best for you.
+If you have moderate liver problems, your healthcare professional can help determine what dose is best for you.

 If your liver problems are severe, you should avoid taking Eliquis altogether.